Okhan-coder/Vault/Myself/C++/LearnCPP/Chapter 0 Introduction Getting Started.md

 First reads in each object files and ensures validity

-All cross file dependency are resolved using one . for example: .cpp and used another cpp in that file
+All cross file dependency are resolved using linker for example: .cpp and used another cpp in that file

-Link library files precokmpiled code that been packaged to reuse in other programs
+Link library files precompiled code that been packaged to reuse in other programs

 C++ comes with a library called C++ standard Library It contains handy things like iosstream